pigmonkey/spark/README.md

 Additional configuration options are set which improve performance but make the database service inappropriate for production use.

+## Himawaripy

+[Himawaripy][28] is provided to fetch near-realtime photos of Earth from the Japanese [Himawari 8][29] weather satellite and set them as the user's desktop background via feh.
+This should provide early warning of the presence of any Vogon constructor fleets appearing over the Eastern Hemisphere.

+A systemd service unit and timer is installed, but not enabled or started by default.
+Instead, the service is added to `/usr/local/etc/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the service whenever a connection is established to a trusted network.
+The service is stopped whenever the network goes down or a connection is established to an untrusted network.

+To have the service activated at boot, change the `himawaripy.run_on` variable from `trusted` to `all`.

+If the `himawaripy.run_on` variable is set to anything other than `trusted` or `all`, the service will never be activated.

+By default the timer is scheduled to fetch a new image at 15 minute intervals.
+This can be changed by modifying the `himawaripy.run_time` variable.

+By completely removing the `himawaripy` variable, no related tasks will be run.

 [1]: http://www.ansible.com
 [2]: https://www.archlinux.org